bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/travel.md

 The wedding itself will take place at The Estate at Moraine Farm, a venue about half an hour north of Boston in Beverly, MA.
 Our Friday welcome dinner and Sunday morning farewell brunch will take place in the Boston/Cambridge area, all accessible by public transit (details TBD).

+## Shuttle

+If you marked on your RSVP that you'd be taking the shuttle, then there is space reserved for you on the shuttle.
+If you did not indicate that you'd be taking the shuttle, please let us know ASAP.
+There are limited extra seats available.
+If you said you'd be taking the shuttle but changed your mind, please also let us know in case anyone else wants a seat.

+The shuttle will pick up at 3:15PM outside the Boston Marriott at the car turnaround on Broadway (NOT on Main St).
+Please arrive early to make sure you don't miss the shuttle!

+The shuttle will return to the hotel ~10:45PM.

 ## Hotels
-We have a hotel block at the Marriott Hotel (50 Broadway, Cambridge MA, 02142) in Kendall Square of Cambridge, MA for 5/13/2022-5/15/2022.
-Rooms with a single king bed ($239/night) and double queen beds ($259/night) are available.
-However, prices tend to fluctuate, so you may want to check whether it's cheaper to book directly or with points.
-We'll add a link to book once we have it; in the mean time, you can call them at 1(800)228-9290 or (617)494-6600 by April 22, 2022 and ask to reserve as part of the Bianca & Greg Wedding Room Block.
+We have a hotel block at the Boston Marriott Cambridge (50 Broadway, Cambridge MA, 02142) in Kendall Square of Cambridge, MA (but the deadline to book via the room block has passed).
+If you'd like, you still can book them directly on your own.

 Down the block is The Kendall Hotel (approx $270/night), a cute smaller hotel.
 They didn't have room blocks available but may be a good option as well!